 Noise pollution control is a major challenge for those living in today’s urban environments.
 From airplanes to street sweepers to garbage trucks and more, urban dwellers face a sometimes chaotic auditory environment.
 The effect can be unsettling or even unhealthy in some cases.
-As a recent article in The Atlantic notes this regarding noise pollution in cities:

 Share this Image On Your Site